luisdavidgarcia/tracker_rpi_improved/README.md

 - Any Pi compatible camera can be used as long as there is an over headview of all mice
 - Timestamp of each is written to a separate csv file
 - RFID readings and their corresponding timestamps are also written in a csv file
+- Most of the hardware can readily purchased on distributing sites such as [Amazon](https://www.amazon.ca/ref=nav_logo)

 ### RFID System
 - To identify and validate mouse